 The outpatient assessment services within the Department of Neuropsychology are organized into eight specialized clinics.
 Children referred for assessment are assigned to one of these clinics based upon referral questions and individual needs in order to create the most individualized assessment experience.
 The clinics are described below.

-The Congenital/Genetic Conditions Clinic provides specialized neuropsychological assessment of children and adolescents with a variety of congenital and genetic disorders.
-Patient populations seen in this clinic include individuals with more commonly occurring neurologic conditions such as Down syndrome, hydrocephalus, 22q deletion syndromes, cerebral palsy, and spina bifida, as well as individuals with rare genetic conditions/syndromes and metabolic disorders.
-Many individuals seen in this clinic have a known genetic or congenital condition, but often the child's diagnosis is unknown or only suspected.
+The Congenital/Genetic Conditions Clinic provides specialized neuropsychological assessment of children, adolescents, and adults with a variety of congenital and genetic disorders.
+Patients evaluated in this clinic include individuals with more commonly occurring neurologic conditions such as Down syndrome, hydrocephalus, 22q deletion syndromes, cerebral palsy, and spina bifida, as well as individuals with rare genetic conditions/syndromes and metabolic disorders.
+Many individuals evaluated in this clinic have a known genetic or congenital condition, but often the diagnosis is unknown or only suspected.
 Assessments are individualized to help clarify diagnosis when possible, monitor cognitive status, and help with therapeutic planning.
 Typically, assessments in this clinic take a full day to complete and include interviews with the patient and caregivers, performance-based testing, completion of rating scales, as well as feedback and recommendations given to the family.